TED100 - Introduction to Technology Education

 TED450 - Teaching Technology in the Secondary School

 In this course, participants learn to apply pedagogical skills in developing curriculum materials, applying teaching techniques, assessing student achievement and designing laboratory layouts in the systems of communication, construction, manufacturing, transportation and bio-related technologies.
 Integrating math and science concepts in a technology learning activity is an integral component of the course as students learn to design, produce, use and assess technological systems.
 Two lecture-hours and three lab-hours per week.
-Prerequisite: TED 100, TED 300, approved for Admission to teacher education from the College of Education and Human Services.
+Prerequisite: TED 100, TED 300, approved for Admission to Teacher Education from the College of Education and Human Services.
 (3 crs.)
-Typically Fall and Spring.
+Typically fall and spring.

 TED451 - Teaching Technology in the Elementary School

 This course is designed for students who are technology education majors.
 It is designed to offer each student the opportunity to design and build teaching/learning activities that integrate concepts related to mathematics, science, communication and social science with technology.
 Two lecture-hours and three lab-hours per week.
 Prerequisite: PSY 208, TED 300, approved for Admission to Teacher Education from the College of Education and Human Services.
 (3 crs.)
-Typically Fall and Spring.
+Typically fall and spring.

 TED461 - Technology Education Student Teaching

 Student teaching is the culminating experience for technology education majors.
 The student teacher is assigned to and works under two different master teachers at two different field locations during the semester.
 The development and refinement of contemporary pedagogical skills constitute the primary learning purpose for the student teacher.
 Specific skills that are developed are lesson planning, laboratory management, safety practices, record keeping, classroom management and educational measurement and evaluation.
 An integral component of the student teaching experience is a regularly scheduled practicum.
 This serves as a means of coordinating activities and interchanging ideas and experiences of student teachers.
-Prerequisite: Approved for Recommendation for Student Teaching from the College of Education and Human Services, TED 450 and TED 451; Co-requisite: TED 462.
+Prerequisite: Approved for Recommendation for Student Teaching from the College of Education and Human Services, TED 450 and TED 451; corequisite: TED 462.
 (10 crs.)
-Typically Fall and spring.
+Typically fall and spring.

 TED462 - Professional Practices in Technology Education

 This course is designed as a capstone course for technology education students.
 It is designed to provide students with an understanding of the role of the technology education teacher within a school system.
 Content covered in the class is applied to the students' student teaching experience and prepares them to enter the teaching profession upon graduation and certification.
 Finally, this course prepares students to successfully meet the requirements of the PDE 430 (Pennsylvania Statewide Evaluation Form for Student Professional Knowledge and Practice) documentation.
-Prerequisite: Approved for Recommendation for Student Teaching from the College of Education and Human Services, TED 450 and 451; co-requisite: TED 461.
+Prerequisites: Approved for Recommendation for Student Teaching from the College of Education and Human Services, TED 450 and 451; corequisite: TED 461.
 (3 crs.)
 Typically fall and spring.

 TED495 - TED Internship